Harris TV interview in West Virginia provokes flare-up with Manchin

-But within a day, the appearance Thursday was criticized by Sen. Joe Manchin III (D-W.Va.), becoming an early test for Harris and an administration facing increasingly complex prospects for its goal of political unity.
+But within a day, Thursday’s appearance was criticized by Sen. Joe Manchin III (D-W.Va.), becoming an early test for Harris and an administration facing increasingly complex prospects for its goal of political unity.

 Harris was a guest on WSAZ-TV, an NBC affiliate based in Huntington.
 But Manchin told the same station the following day that the White House had not contacted him about its persuasion efforts in his state.
 He noted that the White House was pushing a $1.9 trillion relief bill that had yet to win buy-in from all Democrats.